Dongchimi

 Dongchimi is fermented like other varieties of kimchi, but its maturing period is relatively short (2–3 days).
 Although it can be made at any time of the year, it is usually made during the gimjang season.
-The northern regions consisting of Hamgyeong-do and Pyeongan-do in North Korea are particularly famous for their dongchimi.
+The northern regions, particularly Hamgyong Province and Pyongan Province in North Korea, are particularly famous for their dongchimi.

 The clear and clean taste of the watery dongchimi is used as a soup for making dongchimi guksu (동치미국수 cold noodle soup made with dongchimi) and naengmyeon, or served with tteok or steamed sweet potatoes to balance out the rich flavors.

 Ingredients

 Radish is the most important ingredient in dongchimi.
 Whole green or red peppers can be added as decoration but are not required.
-Leaf mustard, garlic, ginger and leeks, as well as other salted ingredients may be included.
+Leaf mustard, garlic, ginger and leeks, as well as other salted ingredients, may be included.